terrabyte-tech/pixel-planet-today-batch-workspaces/README.md

 To use the `new-post.bat` file, you must first tell your machine the location of the Pixel Planet Today 'days' folder.
 Follow the steps below to create this connection with a simple text file.

-1. After cloning the repo to your machine, create a folder in the root called `file-paths`.
+1. After cloning the repo to your machine, locate the folder in root called `file-paths`.
 The repo folder structure should look something like:
 ```
 -file-paths
   |- //text files that act as variables